Article

 [math]T_{\text{available}} = 10^{80} \times 10^{43} \times 10^{17} \times 4 approx 10^{140}[/math]

-This number is absurdly generous.
+This total count is, by any honest accounting, absurdly generous to the chance hypothesis.
 Atoms in the interior of stars are not engaged in organic chemistry.
 Atoms in intergalactic space have never met other atoms.
 Atoms during the first 13 billion years of cosmic history had no Earth on which to experiment.
 But let us play the game generously.

 We need [math]10^{200{,}200}[/math] trials to have a reasonable chance at LUCA.